Bernina route Switzerland

 Detour in Val Roseg!

 The Bernina route is a real adventure for experienced trail runners.
-Wonderful views of the glacier world of the Bernina massif accompany you on this exciting route from Val Poschiavo to the Bernina Pass, over the Diavolezza to Pontresina, up to Fuorcla Surlej, across Sils and to Maloja.
+Magnificent views of the glacier world of the Bernina massif accompany you on this exciting route from Val Poschiavo to the Bernina Pass, via Diavolezza to Pontresina, up to Fuorcla Surlej, across Sils and on to Maloja.

-Due to a trail closure between Sils Baselgia and Plaun da Lej, the route is guided via Isola!
+Due to a trail closure between Sils Baselgia and Plaun da Lej, the route is led via Isola!

 Technique /6